 That’s right—the clock starts ticking when you first open it, not when you buy it.
 This can make it trickier to determine how long you’ve been using your makeup, because it’s not as simple as checking a receipt date.
 “I recommend getting a label maker and putting the date of the day you opened the product at the bottom so that you can keep track of the expiration date,” says Vo.

-While checking the expiration symbol, also known as the POA (Period After Opening) symbol, on your product is a surefire way to know its shelf life, there are some general guidelines you can follow to help.
-Cincotta and Vo helped us break down these common makeup expiration dates below.
+While checking your product’s expiration symbol—also known as the POA (Period After Opening) symbol—is a surefire way to know its shelf-life, there are some general guidelines you can follow to help.
+Our experts help us break down these common makeup expiration dates below.

 Shelf Life: 3 years unopened, 6 months from first use